nus-cs2103-AY1920S1/duke/docs/README.md

 ### `list` - List out all tasks

-A list of all the To Do, Deadline and Events are shown to the user.
+A list of all the To Do, Deadline and Events are shown to the you.

+Format: `list`

 For Deadlines, the date and time in which the task is due is included in the same line after the task description.
 For Events, the date and time in which the task is happening is included in the same line after the task description.